There is nothing easy about watching others struggle with chronic illness.

-- Jesus’ strength and grace is revealed in weakness.
+- Jesus’ strength and grace are revealed in weakness.
 We’re not doing the gospel any favors by trying to be perfect ourselves.
-Instead we’re propagating the lie that humans can be their own saviors.
+Instead, we’re propagating the lie that humans can be their own saviors.

 - Hardships and vulnerabilities make us more approachable.

 - If we do not admit to needing help, we are refusing to allow others to demonstrate the love of Jesus.

 - Practice talking about our struggles.
 This can be hard when we’re used to automatically replying, “I’m good,” – but it’s worth it!

 - We cultivate humility and dependence on God by admitting to Him that we need help.
 One way of doing this is praying before every task, however small.

 - Repent of our pride and acknowledge that we need Jesus.

 Have you ever been tempted to be a saint?
 I have – and it’s never ended well.

 My friends, we are Watchers, not saints – let’s not be afraid to fail.